 This recipe tastes as good as it looks.

-Rather than riff off an existing recipe from a cookbook, I decided to do the ole’ refrigerator roulette.
+Rather than riff off an existing deer steak recipe, I decided to do the ole’ refrigerator roulette.
 I found some caramelized onions I’d made a day or so before, and I had some fantastic hen-of-the-woods mushrooms.
 If you’ve never had hen-of-the-woods, they’re also known as maitake — or Grifola frondosa for the Latin-inclined.
 They are a brownish-gray tree mushroom that lives in many places, California not among them.

 To my mind, they are the best-eating mushroom that doesn’t live in Cali: Firm, aromatic, they sear well and have a mild, mushroomy flavor that’s addicting.
 And like almost every shroom, they go great with caramelized onions.

 Steak.
 Mushrooms.
 Caramelized onions.
 Classic and bangin’.
 But the dish needed a “green thing,” as my mum likes to call it.
 Parsley’s a given, and since we’ve finally had some rain here in NorCal, I decided to go outside and pick some dandelion greens to toss in there.
 Bitter greens really balance the richness of everything else on the plate.
 So damn good.